cyclus/cyclus/news/faster_ci.rst

 **Deprecated:** None

 **Removed:** None
--  git and open-ssh form CI (added to the dockerfile) **Fixed:** None
+-  git and open-ssh from CI (added to the dockerfile) **Fixed:** None

 **Security:** None